exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 ```

 ###  5.1 Upload service keytab in EXAoperation - Exasol v7.1.
-> **Important:** This section applies only to Exasol version 7.1 with ExaOperation.
+> **Important:** This section applies only to Exasol version 7.1 with EXAoperation.
 For other types of Exasol installations, please refer to Section 5.2.
 * Login to Exaoperation of the Exasol DB instance which you need to be accessible with AD SSO.
 * Shutdown the database
   ![](images/setting-up-ad-kerberos-sso_screenshot_4.png)